If you are planning on applying to Brooklyn College, the regular decision application deadline is February 1 and the application fee is $65.

 First-Year Applications are Due

 Transfer Applications are Due

-The deadline for Fall first-year applications to Brooklyn is Jan 31, 2020.
-There are 0 days left to apply.
+The deadline for Fall first-year applications to Brooklyn College is Feb 1.

-The deadline for Fall transfer applications is unknown.
-There are 0 days left to apply.
+The deadline for Fall transfer applications to Brooklyn College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs